manpages/lue/posts/life/2015-05-16-magic-formats.markdown

 second in the first booster makes two first picks in the second one instead of one.
 That means that second player will get all three second-picks and an extra (good) card, which should balance out the fact that first player has two first picks.

+## <a href="#update1" name="update1">Another playtest update</a>

+Playtest went great, being able to eliminate few off-color cards/unplayables make decks better and weenie viable.
+Bombs still need to be played around cautiously, as they appear almost guaranteed, but outracing those isn't impossible if you mulligan correctly.

+## <a href="#threeBoosterWar" name="threeBoosterWar">Threeway Booster War</a>

+Post-factum documenting three player rochester booster war — rules are the same as in Rochester Booster War, except three players draft three packs.

+This was actually the most entertaining way to play super-small formats listed card pool is large enough to split some colors and make very stable decks, manabase-wise.
+Besides, it was still possible for WG player to hate Necromaster Dragon as a first pick in third pack and get to play it effectively.